kisnaomnama/KasthaShop/README.md

-# Welcome to KasthaShop!!!,
+# Welcome to KasthaShop!!!
-- Your exclusive destination for discovering and acquiring handcrafted treasures from Kathmandu, Nepal - items you won't find anywhere else.
+- KasthaShop your exclusive destination for discovering and acquiring handcrafted treasures from Kathmandu, Nepal - items you won't find anywhere else.

 ## Sign Up
 - **As a** new user,